[Update 11 Nov 2019]

 1. When to visit

 or autumn months, particularly from March to May or September to November, which won't be as expensive as in summer, while also having warmer temperatures and fewer crowds 😁

-Credit: @aviationwithjake on InstagramAnother option is to consider flying to Athens (Scoot offers direct flights from Singapore to Athens as well as connecting flights from KL to Athens), then take a flight to Istanbul either with Pegasus airlines (a Turkish low-cost airline).
+Credit: @aviationwithjake on InstagramAnother option is to consider flying to Athens (Scoot offers direct flights from Singapore to Athens as well as connecting flights from KL to Athens), then take a flight to Istanbul with Pegasus Airlines (a Turkish low-cost airline).
 The flight from Athens to Istanbul is only about 1.5 hours, so going by low-cost carriers to both

 Given Istanbul's popularity as a tourist destination, there is such a large variety of accommodations to choose from that range from high-end to affordable.
-So the great news for us is that we can choose the one that meets our budget needs!
+So the great news for us is that we can choose the one that meets our budget!
 It also makes sense to pick a hotel that's located in an area central to a lot of the main attractions you'll be visiting - this way you won't have to spend so much on transportation costs.

 For first-timers to Istanbul, you'll likely be visiting iconic attractions such as the Blue Mosque, Topkapi Palace and Hagia Sophia, which are located close together in the Sultanahmet district, so staying in a hotel here would be wonderfully convenient!
-Here are some of our picks for affordable accommodations in this area:
+Here are some of our picks for affordable accommodations in this area.

 Credit: @teacher.mims on Instagram

 Credit: Antique Hostel on FacebookAntique Hostel is a budget accommodation that is located in the heart of Sultanahmet, just around the corner from the Blue Mosque and the Hippodrome and a few minutes walk from Topkapi Palace.
-You have the option of staying in for dorm rooms, which are cheaper, but the hostel offers private rooms too that can accommodate between 1 - 3 people!
+You have the option of staying in dorm rooms, which are cheaper, but the hostel also offers private rooms too that can accommodate between 1 - 3 people!
 Your

 P.S.
-For more ideas on where to stay, check out this list of Istanbul accommodations near main attractions!
+For more ideas on where to stay, check out this list of Istanbul accommodations near main attractions

 From the airport to town